 Crispy and soft, these shells are a perfect mixture of textures.
 And best of all, you can stuff them with lots of different toppings so that everyone can make their own perfect chalupa without leaving the table.

 It’s the perfect recipe to make to satisfy the family’s takeout cravings anytime!

 Chalupas are traditional fried, boat shaped bread from central and southern Mexico.
 The chalupa bread is then typically topped with cheese, salsa, and lettuce.
 Chalupas are thick and about the size of a flour or corn tortilla shell.
 They are crispy on the outside and soft on the inside.

 Taco Bell serves chalupas as part of their regular menu.
-Their chalupa shells are often crispier than homemade and contain options for toppings such as tomatoes, refried beans, lettuce, cheese sauces, and sour cream.
+Their chalupa shells are often crispier than homemade and contain options for toppings such as tomatoes, refried beans, or even with our Copycat chipotle sofritas lettuce, cheese sauces, and sour cream.

 Our homemade chalupas are a tasty alternative to Taco Bell’s famous recipe.
 Additionally, they are super easy to make, and you don’t even have to leave home to eat them.